tair/mb4-service/README.md

 ### Compile and Hot-Reload for Development on Local with Shared Network Container
-The service container is accessible on **http://localhost:81/services/** and **http://localhost:8080/** The database container is accessible on **http://127.0.0.1:3306/**
+Before launching the application, make sure you've created a shared network as instructed in mb4-proxy project The service container is accessible on **http://localhost:81/services/** and **http://localhost:8080/** The database container is accessible on **http://127.0.0.1:3306/**